 There are some studies which have identified factors that place certain children at higher risk for developing OCD.
 Specifically, children who have a lot of separation anxiety or somatic anxiety (about their body or health) are more likely to develop OCD.4 Children from lower socio-economic statuses may also be at higher risk.

 Stressful events are known to be a trigger which can result in an onset of OCD symptoms for people who are already predisposed to the condition.
 These include things like traumatic events, accidents, or major life transitions.
 Women may be at higher risk for developing OCD in the postpartum period.
-While stressful events likely play a part in whether and when OCD symptoms begin, they are not thought to cause OCD.
+While stressful events likely play a part in whether and when OCD symptoms begin, they are not thought to cause OCD on their own.

 Complications of Obsessive Compulsive Disorder